Inlays & Onlays Treatment Q&A

-Our dentist Dr. Cory Nguyen offers inlays & onlays indirect fillings to repair your damaged teeth and enhance your smile.
+Our dentist Dr. Cory Nguyen offers Inlays & Onlays indirect fillings to repair your damaged teeth and enhance your smile.
 Call us for more information or request an appointment online.
-We have 2 convenient locations to serve you in Dallas TX, and Fort Worth TX!
+We have convenient locations to serve you in Dallas TX, and Fort Worth TX!

 Table of Contents:

-Even with improvements in preventative dentistry, tooth decay is still one of the most common problems plaguing patient today.
+Even with improvements in preventative dentistry, tooth decay is still one of the most common problems plaguing patients today.
 Most people will experience tooth decay at some point in their lives.
-Luckily, there are more safe and effective restorative options than ever before.
-Beyond Dental and Implant Center belongs to a select group of dental offices that specialize in inlays and onlays.
-Inlays and onlays have some benefits over traditional restorations.
+Luckily, there are more safe and more effective restorative options than ever before.
+Beyond Dental and Implant Center belongs to a select group of dental offices that specialize in inlays and Onlays.
+Inlays and Onlays have some benefits over traditional restorations.

-Both inlays and onlays are prefabricated in our laboratory using ceramic materials, such as porcelain or zirconia.
-A restoration is considered an inlay when it is bonded within the center of the occlusal (biting) surface.
-A restoration is considered an onlay when it extends over the cusps of the occlusal surface.
+Both Inlays and Onlays are prefabricated in our laboratory using ceramic materials, such as porcelain or zirconia.
+Restoration is considered an inlay when it is bonded within the center of the occlusal (biting) surface.
+Restoration is considered an only when it extends over the cusps of the occlusal surface.
 Onlays are ideal for instances of tooth decay in the tight space between two teeth.

 Additional Services You May Need

 ▸ Dental Implant